calipersjs/calipers/README.md

 });
 ```

-Note that a `TypeError` may be thrown if calipers is unable to parse a file.
+Note that a `TypeError` may be thrown if the file type is not supported or calipers is unable to parse a file.

 # Installation